davidv171/pyPoison/README.md

 - send an ARP request telling the target PC you're the gateway This updates both of their ARP tables, making all their communication to each other visible to you.
 Most modern networks are protected against this.

+The program saves all the recorded data to a python.pcap file, that is easily readable by Wireshark or a similar program.